 PFAS-containing foams can lead to the development of cancer

-These chemicals induce tumors in laboratory animals, and the International Agency for Research on Cancer classifies them as “possibly carcinogenics to humans” based on epidemiological evidence, and links exposure to the development of cancers such as:
+These chemicals induce tumors in laboratory animals, and the International Agency for Research on Cancer classifies them as “possibly carcinogenic to humans” based on epidemiological evidence and links exposure to the development of cancers such as: